 - If a child sustains an injury whilst in our care, we will record it in the accident book as soon as possible.
 When the child is collected, we will inform whoever picks the child up about the injury and ensure that they also sign the accident book. - If a child arrives with an injury sustained elsewhere we will ask for an explanation and again record this on a body map and ask whoever has brought in the child to sign the record. - We will ensure that all staff undertake regular child protection training. - A Safeguarding Policy is available to read by parents in the foyer or a request for a copy can be given.
-Staff sign to say they have read the most updated safeguarding policy. - Our behavioural management policy states that no physical sanctions will be used and we will ensure that everyone complies with it in all rooms within the setting.
-Physical intervention will only be used as a last resort to prevent harm to the child or others and to prevent serious damage to the property.
-All incidents of physical intervention will be logged, reported to the DSL and reviewed as part of our safeguarding procedures. - We will try to avoid situations where an adult is left alone in a room with a child.
-If this does occur, we will make sure that the door is left open and there are other people around. - We will avoid engaging in rough physical play with children- as this may be misconstrued and could cause accidental injury to a child. - We will avoid doing things of a personal nature for children that they can do for themselves. - We will take up references, including one from the candidate's last employer, and will always question any gaps in employment history. - We will encourage an open door ethos, to enable staff to talk to senior members of staff if they have concerns about the conduct of any of their colleagues.
+Staff sign to say they have read the most updated safeguarding policy. - Our behavioural management policy states that no physical sanctions will be used and we will ensure that everyone complies with it in all rooms within the setting. - We will try to avoid situations where an adult is left alone in a room with a child.
+If this does occur, we will make sure that the door is left open and there are other people around. - We will avoid engaging in rough physical play with children- as this may be misconstrued and could cause accidental injury to a child. - We will avoid doing things of a personal nature for children that they can do for themselves. - We will take up references, including one from the candidate's last employer, and will always question any gaps in employment history. - We will encourage an open door ethos, to enable staff to talk to Co-Supervisors if they have concerns about the conduct of any of their colleagues.